-An international sports consultant with more than twenty years of experience, Sarah Hillyer works to promote peace, empowerment, and diplomacy for girls, women, refugees, and persons with disabilities around the world.
+Sarah Hillyer is an international sports consultant with more than twenty years of experience.
+She works to promote peace, empowerment, and diplomacy for girls, women, refugees, and persons with disabilities around the world.

 Hillyer has worked in more than fifteen countries on four continents, with the majority of her efforts spent developing sports programs with Muslim women in the Middle East.
 The 2009 Eva Mag’s Woman of the Year and the 2011 Generations for Peace Post-Doctoral Fellow, Hillyer is recognized as one of the leading practitioners in the field of sport for development and peace.

 At the center, Hillyer writes grants, crafts curriculum, and develops applied research projects that promote peace and inclusivity for all through sport.
 She also serves as the lead coordinator on the US Department of State’s Global Sports Mentoring Program initiative, which has hosted more than 400 youth athletes, women’s empowerment and disability rights advocates from more than seventy countries on sports-based exchanges.

 Hillyer received her PhD from the University of Tennessee in sport sociology and also a master’s degree in sport psychology from Murray State University.
 Hillyer completed her undergraduate work in sport management at Liberty University, where she also played basketball.

 Ashleigh Huffman is the co-founder and assistant director of the Center for Sport, Peace, & Society.
 To date, she has worked with more than 10,000 global sports leaders from 72 countries to promote positive social change.